 The same is true of content you curate.
 You can find content to curate by following medical publications and authority sites and sharing their content as you see fit.

-Medical marketing is tricky because the stakes are so high.
+Above all, medical marketing is tricky because the stakes are so high.
 Not only is the competition fierce, but the choice of which medical companies to patronize may actually be a life and death one for your target audience.

-Following the advice here will help you build a strong medical brand, build trust, and grow your company.
+Therefore, following the advice here will help you build a strong medical brand, build trust, and grow your company.